5 Steps to manage your financial wellbeing

 1. Put a reminder in your calendar 3 days before each bill is due.
 This keeps you on track, gives you time to plan if you need to access extra cash, and ensure your payment goes through on time.
 In some cases it can take 2-3 business days for payments to clear.

 2. Use your emergency fund as a back-up option when needed.
-This is where budgeting and putting a little cash aside each payday will pay off by giving you access to extra cash when you need it.
-You can also Cash Out up to $2000 for a fixed 5% fee with Beforepay (subject to eligibility) to tide you over when you need a cash boost.
+This is where budgeting and putting a little cash aside each payday can pay off in the long-term.
+You can also cash out up to $2000 for a fixed 5% fee with a Beforepay Pay Advance (subject to eligibility) to tide you over when you need a cash boost.

 3. Talk to your service provider.
 Speak to your service provider to make sure they are the most cost-effective option for your personal situation.
 You might also be able to ask about an extension, payment plan or hardship arrangement if you are unable to meet your repayments.